 Beware of Scams Targeting Grandparents

-Minnesota grandparents report a new scam where a con artist impersonates a grandchild in distress.
+Minnesota grandparents report a scam where a con artist impersonates a grandchild in distress.
 The con artist exploits the love and generosity of the grandparent by pretending to be a grandchild in trouble and in need of emergency funds.
-The fraudster convinces the grandparent that they are assisting a grandchild to pay for transportation home from a foreign country, for medical treatment, or bail.
-Some grandparents--more than willing to come to the aid of a grandchild in need--set aside their reservations and quickly wire money to the impostor.
-Furthermore, the con artist may ask the grandparents not to contact the parents out of embarrassment or because the need is too urgent to lose time consulting someone else.
+The fraudster then convinces the grandparent that they are assisting a grandchild by paying for transportation home from a foreign country, medical treatment, or bail.
+Some grandparents— willing to come to the aid of a grandchild in need—set aside their reservations and quickly wire money to the impostor.
+The con artist may ask the grandparents not to contact the parents out of embarrassment or because the need is too urgent, helping the con artist avoid detection.

-How the Scam Works.
-The consumer receives a phone call initiated with a phrase like, “Hi Grandma/Grandpa!
+The person receives a phone call initiated with a phrase like, “Hi Grandma/Grandpa!
 Do you know who this is?”, or something similar.
-If the consumer responds with a name, the con artist assumes the name is a grandchild’s and uses it to pose as the consumer’s grandchild.
+If the grandparent responds with a name, the con artist assumes the name is a grandchild’s and uses it to pose as the grandchild.
 The “grandchild” describes some type of urgent trouble, often in a foreign country, and begs the grandparent to immediately wire money through Western Union or MoneyGram to pay for medical treatment, bail money, auto repair, or a ticket home.
 By claiming that they are embarrassed or there is no time to talk to others, the con artist tries to dissuade the grandparent from contacting the grandchild’s parents or friends.

 Grandparents Scam: What to Look For